bruceadowns/miru-syslog/README.md

 # miru-syslog

-Syslog collector that listens for syslog traffic, parses, and forwards to miru-stumptown.
+Syslog collector that listens for syslog traffic, parses, forwards to miru-stumptown and aws s3.

-It is written in golang, housed in a docker container, deployed as a DaemonSet into a Kubernetes cluster.
+It is written in golang, housed in a docker container, and may be deployed as a DaemonSet into a Kubernetes cluster.

 ## Endpoints

 * tcp port 514

 ## Environment Variables

+### Minimal

+* MIRU_SYSLOG_TCP_ADDR_PORT - required to listen for traffic
+* MIRU_STUMPTOWN_ADDR_PORT - required if posting to stumptown
+* AWS_ACCESS_KEY_ID - required if posting to S3
+* AWS_SECRET_ACCESS_KEY - required if posting to S3

+### Full Listing

 * MIRU_SYSLOG_TCP_ADDR_PORT - required to listen for traffic
 * MIRU_STUMPTOWN_ADDR_PORT - required to post to stumptown